Harmonic balance

 Microwave circuits were the original application for harmonic balance methods in electrical engineering.
 Microwave circuits were well-suited because, historically, microwave circuits consist of many linear components which can be directly represented in the frequency domain, plus a few nonlinear components.
 System sizes were typically small.
 For more general circuits, the method was considered impractical for all but these very small circuits until the mid-1990s, when Krylov subspace methods were applied to the problem.

-The application of preconditioned Krylov subspace methods allowed much larger systems to be solved, both in size of circuit and in numbers of harmonics.
+The application of preconditioned Krylov subspace methods allowed much larger systems to be solved, both in the size of the circuit and in the number of harmonics.
 This made practical the present-day use of harmonic balance methods to analyze radio-frequency integrated circuits (RFICs).